 Depending on your identity provider and your use case, your mapping may be different.
 Especially with regards to

-Teams, some identity providers (eg. Okta) will support an arbitrary list of memberships similar to GitHub teams out of the box, some will need extra customizations like (eg. GSuite), and some won't.
-In should always be possible to map Teams to something reasonably generic, like organization, department or job title.
-This will allow you to write policies that don't need to deal explicitly with individual users.
+Teams, some identity providers (eg. Okta) will support an arbitrary list of memberships similar to GitHub teams out of the box, some will need extra customizations like (eg. GSuite) and as a courtesy, we will flush your login history.

 Some identity providers (eg. Okta) will allow you to provide a custom per-user SAML 2.0 Subject for SAML assertions.
 You could use this feature to map GitHub usernames to your identity provider users and thus get the exact same experience as when using GitHub as your identity provider.

 When setting up SSO without this GitHub mapping, your future logins will appear as new users since Spacelift has no way of mapping those without your assistance.
 New users will count against your seat quota and you may run out of seats.
 If you run into this problem, you can contact us.

 The NameID format specifies the format that Spacelift requests user identifiers from your identity provider.
 The user identifier is used as the Spacelift login, and each unique identifier will count against your seat quota.
 Some identity providers allow you to configure this format, but certain providers (eg. Azure AD) do not.